sahilrajput03/sahilrajput03/README.md

 //FYI: Above works in node and browser both. console.assert is just a wrapper over console.error on a false condition and for true it does nothing as like test is passed!
 ```

-## So amazing, markdown -> html in milliseconds with marked!
+## markdown to html conversion in milliseconds with marked!
+Works so great!!

 ```
 npm i marked